-We also have historically had access to long term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.
-Simon Property also has historically had access to public equity markets.
+We and the Operating Partnership have historically had access to public equity and long term unsecured debt markets and access to secured debt and private equity from institutional investors at the property level.

-Our business model requires us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
+Our business model and status as a REIT requires us to regularly access the debt markets to raise funds for acquisition, development and redevelopment activity, and to refinance maturing debt.
 We may also, from time to time, access the equity capital markets to accomplish our business objectives.
 We believe we have sufficient cash on hand and availability under the Credit Facility and the Supplemental Facility to address our debt maturities and capital needs through 2013.